Kotlin/dataframe/docs/StardustDocs/topics/read.md

 <!---END-->

-2) Disable type inference for a specific column and convert it yourself
+2) Disable type inference for specific column and convert it yourself

 <!---FUN readNumbersWithColType-->